-On 31 March 2020, ISCA had withdrawn as a member of Singapore Chartered Tax Professionals Limited (formerly known as Singapore Institute of Accredited Tax Professionals Limited).
+Singapore Chartered Tax Professionals Limited (formerly known as Singapore Institute of Accredited Tax Professionals Limited) had ceased to be a subsidiary with effect from 31 March 2020.
 There is no cost of investment as it is a company limited by guarantee.